California Franchise Tax Board: Members

-The three members are the State Controller, Chair of the Board of Equalization, and the Director of the Department of Finance.
-The State Controller and the Chair of the Board of Equalization are elected officials while the Director of the Department of Finance is appointed by the Governor of California.
+The three members of the Franchise Tax Board are the California State Controller, the Chair of the California State Board of Equalization, and the Director of the California Department of Finance.
+The State Controller and the Chair of the Board of Equalization are elected officials, while the Director of the Department of Finance is appointed by the Governor of California.
+The State Controller is elected to a four-year term, and the Director of the Department of Finance serves at the pleasure of the Governor, who is elected to a four-year term.
+The four members of the State Board of Equalization typically take a one-year turn acting as Chair during their four-year elected term.